 - Rental car expense.
 After an accident, this covers the expenses of a rental car until your vehicle gets the repairs it needs.

 - Guaranteed asset protection (GAP).
 If your car is a total loss, gap coverage will help pay the difference between what you owe and the actual cash value (ACV) of a vehicle.
 Otherwise, you’d have to pay the remainder of your loan.

 - Classic and collector cars.
-Every vehicle needs insurance, and collector cars are no different.
+Every vehicle needs coverage, and collector cars are no different.
 They may not be on the road much, but they need protection when they are.
-Classic cars need special coverage which Nationwide offers through it’s Hagerty Insurance partnership.
+Classic cars need special coverage which Nationwide offers through it’s Hagerty partnership.

 - Accident forgiveness.
 If you’ve gone years without crashing, Nationwide will forgive your first at-fault accident.
 Availability varies depending on the state.

 - Vanishing deductible.
 With each year of safe driving, take $100 off your deductible.

 - Total loss deductible waiver.
 For an extra cost, this coverage will remove any deductible if your car is a total loss.